-Yumemi didn't even register her befallen pair of chopsticks, which managed to slip out of her trembling grasp, only the coursing numb, which flooded within her raging mind.
+Yumemi did not register her befallen pair of chopsticks, which managed to slip out of her trembling grasp, only the coursing numb, which flooded within her raging mind.

 He warned her about this, saying, as they flew down and viewed the baring chunk of land that rose kilometers off the Earth, there would be casualties.
-She didn't imagine this much, though.
+She did not imagine this much, though.
 Unbeknownst to her, the numbers would continue to rise.

 The girl continued to watch the screen in horror, even when her worried family members called out to her.
 She couldn't get enough air into her lungs and started to hyperventilate.

 This was her fault.
 So many had lost their lives and were hurt because—

 She could have run faster.
 She could have gotten there sooner, right?